Increased Potential for Reduced Energy or No Energy Delivered During HV Therapy When Programmed AX>B (2023)

-In September 2023, Medtronic released a device application update for SmartSync tablets addressing the patient management recommendations shown below.
-This update is available in the United States and will be made available in other geographies and on other programming platforms pending regulatory approval.
+Medtronic is releasing a software update that aligns SmartSync tablets with the programming recommendations.
+This update is available in the United States and Europe and will be made available in other geographies, and on other programming platforms, pending regulatory approvals.
 Devices managed with an updated SmartSync tablet (device application software 2.1.0 or higher) are no longer in scope of the May 2023 communication.

 ORIGINAL COMMUNICATION - MAY 2023

 This communication advises physicians of a rare potential for reduced- or no-energy output during high voltage (HV) therapy (typically 0-12J) in implantable cardioverter defibrillators (ICDs) and cardiac resynchronization therapy defibrillators (CRT-Ds) manufactured with a specific (glassed) feedthrough, including currently available ICDs and CRT-Ds.
 Through 10 April 2023, Medtronic has identified 27 devices from approximately 816,000 devices (representing 0.003%) distributed worldwide that have experienced a reduced- or no-energy HV therapy due to the issue described in this letter.
 There have been no deaths due to this issue in the glassed feedthrough device population.

 With current field programming, devices with a glassed feedthrough may experience increased potential (projected to be 0.02% at 5 years) for reduced- or no-energy output during HV therapy.
 In some cases, a persistent 50% drop in all pacing lead impedances may be displayed; lead function, however, is not affected.
 See Issue Details below for further information on root cause, projected rates, risks, and potential harms.